 Associate Residency Program Director: Daniel W. Knoch, MD

 Residents – 9

 *Cornea, Glaucoma, Oculoplastics, Pathology, Pediatric Ophthalmology and Retina

 Clinical Facilities at University Station Clinic in Madison provide optometric, general ophthalmology and all sub-specialty care.
 The University Station Clinic has 42 exam lanes including 10 pediatric lanes and two lanes dedicated to clinical research.
 Other locations in the Madison area are Deming Way Eye, West Clinic, East Clinic and Madison Eye Associates.

-In addition, we have clinics in Janesville, Mauston, Menasha, Prairie du Sac and Reedsburg, Wisconsin, as well as in Freeport and Rockford, Illinois.
+In addition, we have clinics in Janesville, Mauston and Prairie du Sac, Wisconsin, as well as in Freeport and Rockford, Illinois.